Inspect A Running Program

 Symbols And Constants In Variables

 These scopes use the source map from the last successful build.
-If symbols are missing or look stale, build the target again.
+Build the target again when symbols need to be generated or refreshed.

 Call Stack Naming

-Open the Call Stack view while the program is paused.
-Debug80 names the current Z80 execution frame from the nearest known symbol in the source map.
+The Call Stack view names the current Z80 execution frame from the nearest known symbol in the source map.

 The Registers Section